In Exercises 1–4, find the indicated probability using the geomet... | Channels for Pearson+

 Geometric Distribution

 The geometric distribution models the number of trials needed to achieve the first success in a series of independent Bernoulli trials.
-It is characterized by a constant probability of success, denoted as 'p'.
+It is characterized by a single parameter, p, which represents the probability of success on each trial.
 The probability mass function is given by P(X = k) = (1 - p)^(k-1) * p, where k is the trial number on which the first success occurs.

 Recommended video: